 Health and Safety Information

 Chennai's climate requires special consideration to be given to health during the summer and monsoon season.
-Dehydration and other heat related illnesses are a concern in the extreme heat.
-Flooding during the heavy monsoon rains also increases the risk of bacterial diseases such as leptosporosis and malaria.
+Dehydration and other heat-related illnesses are a concern in the extreme heat.
+Flooding during the heavy monsoon rains also increases the risk of bacterial diseases such as leptospirosis and malaria.
 Therefore additional monsoon season precautions should be taken in Chennai.
 Do visit your doctor or travel clinic well in advance of your departure date to ensure that you receive all the necessary immunizations and medications.